k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/02_web_services_properties.md

 <tr>
 <td width="200pxl" valign="top"><p>Return Type</p></td>
 <td width="700pxl" valign="top">
 <p>Type of Output value returned from the Web Service and displayed in a dropdown list, e.g., String, Long, Map, List, Customized Class or Object.
-These Output values can be overridden with new values.&nbsp; Fabric knows how to automatically serialize complex structures  when sent as JSON in the request body. </p>
+These Output values can be overridden with new values.&nbsp; When sent as JSON, Fabric knows how to automatically serialize complex structures. </p>
 </td>
 </tr>
 <tr>